aws-observability/terraform-aws-observability-accelerator/examples/existing-cluster-with-base-and-infra/README.md

 ## Advanced configuration

-1. Cross-region Managed Prometheus workspace
+1. Cross-region Amazon Managed Prometheus workspace

-If your existing Managed Prometheus workspace is in another AWS Region, add this `managed_prometheus_region=xxx` and `managed_prometheus_workspace_id=ws-xxx`.
+If your existing Amazon Managed Prometheus workspace is in another AWS Region, add this `managed_prometheus_region=xxx` and `managed_prometheus_workspace_id=ws-xxx`.

-2. Cross-region Managed Grafana workspace
+2. Cross-region Amazon Managed Grafana workspace

-If your existing Managed Prometheus workspace is in another AWS Region, add this `managed_prometheus_region=xxx` and `managed_prometheus_workspace_id=ws-xxx`.
+If your existing Amazon Managed Prometheus workspace is in another AWS Region, add this `managed_prometheus_region=xxx` and `managed_prometheus_workspace_id=ws-xxx`.